divinecuration/divinecuration.github.io/_posts/2020-05-02-the-platopus.md

 description: A blog about the philosophy of mind, language and science.
 ---

-_The Platopus_ is a blog exploring ideas in analytic philosophy of mind, language, and science.
-I wrote it between September 2013 and June 2015.
-It began life as an attempt at a close reading of Ludwig Wittgenstein's _Tractatus Logico Philosophicus_, but quickly slid off piste.
+_The Platopus_ is a blog I wrote between September 2013 and June 2015, focused on topics in analytic philosophy of mind, language, and science.
+It was really a philosophical diary, beginning life as an attempt at a close reading of Ludwig Wittgenstein's _Tractatus Logico Philosophicus_, before quickly sliding off piste.

 [Link to the blog](https://leplatopus.wordpress.com/)